 Expand description

-This project provides Rust SDK interfaces to the NGINX proxy allowing the creation of NGINX dynamic modules completely in Rust.
+allowing creation of NGINX dynamic modules completely in Rust.

 §Build